phet2309/Federated-Learning-and-Split-Learning/README.md

 # Federated-Learning-and-Split-Learning
-This project is comparison between Federated Learning and Split Learning for credit card frsud detection dataset.
+This project is comparison between Federated Learning and Split Learning for credit card fraud detection dataset.

 Dataset link: https://www.kaggle.com/mlg-ulb/creditcardfraud

 This dataset has been processed, split into train and test, and it was used for training, testing, and comparison.
+Smote1.ipynb is to generate somte file for the dataset.

 ### <ins>**Required Files:**</ins>
 ##### Download dataset from below links